NerdishShah/emiratesred-e2e-ui-pw/README.md

 - node_modules/: Contains npm packages required for the project (not checked into version control).
 - package.json: Defines project dependencies and scripts.
 - playwright.config.js: Configuration file for Playwright settings.

-This command runs all Playwright tests and stores the results in the `allure-results` folder for subsequent reporting.

 ## Contributing